CultureAsData-UIUC/is310-fall-2024/_materials/interpreting_communicating_humanities_data/02-eda-data-viz.md

     </a>
 </figure>

 This graph outlines the main types of data you might encounter, which largely breaks down between qualitative (categorical) or quantitative (numerical).

-For example, we have `genre` and `author` as categorical variables, while `top_500_rank` and `pub_year` are numerical variables.
+Now these data types somewhat overlap with our `.dtypes` in Pandas, but they also go beyond.
+For example, what in our dataset might be `Nominal` versus `Ordinal`, or `Discrete` versus `Continuous`?
+To help answer this question, we are going to explore data visualization more in depth with the Python library `Altair`.

-## Data Visualization With Altair (In Progress)
+## Data Visualization With Altair

 Up to now we've been using Pandas built in `plot` methods to display our data.
 While this is helpful for quick analyses, you'll likely want more options for both how you visualize the data and interact with it.